ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 ###########################################################################
 # Find Backup
 # Homework:  Expand Your Territory / Spread the Word
+# Defending your Ingress Points
+- has more to do with spreading to office workers than defense
 # Advanced / Targeting Hotspots / Field Test
-# Exercizes
+# Appendix: Exercizes
+# Appendix: Ghosts vs Deities

 # our enemies
     - dark cloud = depression, lethargy, irritability, social friction, anger, aggression
     - ghosts = anxiety, schitzophrenia, paranoia
     - spheres = migraines, cramps

-- Religious books focus too much on demonology
+- Religious books focus too much on demonology, most spirits aren't traditional demons
 - why would they help you? because they are always helping you
 - companion guide to all religious beliefs
 - the agnostics guide to spiritual warfare